aryajayadevkm/MaintenanceApp/README.md

 GET request at the same endpoint gives list of all flats, and PATCH request at api/flats/1/ lets you update details of flat whose id is 1.
 <br />

+## Testing maintenance collection
 The real feature of the app is collection of maintenance charge and record keeping.
-This means you can see
+This means
 <br />
-1. due amount
+1. It calculates due amount
 2. months which are overdue
-3. Pay in advance
+3. Allows payment in advance
 4. Stock up extra payment
 5. Use the stocked up amount to pay off the dues.